gotzmann/booster/README.md

 - **Most of modern CPUs are supported**: any Intel/AMD x64 platofrms, server and Mac ARM64
 - GPUs supported as well: **Nvidia CUDA, Apple Metal, OpenCL** cards
 - Split really big models between a number of GPU (**warp LLaMA 70B with 2x RTX 3090**)
-- Expect good-enough performance on shy CPU machine, die for **fast as hell inference on monster with beefy GPU**
+- Not bad performance on shy CPU machines, **fast as hell inference on monsters with beefy GPUs**
 - Both regular FP16/FP32 models and their quantised versions are supported - **4-bit really rocks!**
 - **Popular LLM architectures** already there: **LLaMA**, Starcoder, Baichuan, Mistral, etc...
-- **Special bonus: Janus Sampling** well suited for non English languages
+- **Special bonus: proprietary Janus Sampling** for code generation and non English languages

 ## Motivation